Doom2615/RaycastedAntiESP/README.md

 ## Credits:

-- Cubicake (Sole developer, creator and maintainer of RaycastedAntiESP)
+- Cubicake (Sole developer and maintainer of RaycastedAntiESP)

 ### Special mentions: